JohnWright1/dnd/content/Sessions/Session 2.md

 [[Perri Leafblade]]
 # Recap

-At the [[Golden Boar Tavern]] is where [[Aukan]], [[Avery Wrendale]] and [[Paeola Diggledoo]] first met.
+At the [[Golden Boar Tavern]] is where [[Aukan]], [[Avery Carter]] and [[Paeola Diggledoo]] first met.
 They were on a job for the Gnomegarde Mining Organization in order to destroy the hobgoblins and goblins that had setup camp in the lower parts of the gnomegarde mine.

 They met with [[Dagrun Kragdigger]] the mine overseer who took them to his office to meet with [[Adzak]] the final member of our party.
 There was clear tension at the mines and particularly between [[Dagrun Kragdigger]] the iron-fisted enforcer and [[Adzak]] an enslaved orc who was set to work in the mines.

 [[Adzak]] was wearing a Transcendent Crystal Collar that prevented him from enraging or attacking [[Dagrun Kragdigger]].

 The group made swift progress into the mine.
-It was with ease that the group was able to dispatch of the Hobgoblin leader and his Goblin associates they seemed like a well oiled machine of adventures who have worked together before despite [[Avery Wrendale]] killing [[Paeola Diggledoo]]'s familiar - accidentally.
+It was with ease that the group was able to dispatch of the Hobgoblin leader and his Goblin associates they seemed like a well oiled machine of adventures who have worked together before despite [[Avery Carter]] killing [[Paeola Diggledoo]]'s familiar - accidentally.

 Heading towards the southern entrance of the mine the group encountered a ogre frozen in stasis and an unknown figure dressed in black who quickly brought them under attack with the group seemingly being frozen in stasis.